Transverse Surgery on Knots in Contact 3-Manifolds: Contact and Transverse Surgery

-We now describe Ding and Geiges's algorithm \cite{DG:surgery} for converting a general contact surgery diagram into one only involving contact $(\pm 1)$-surgeries.
-Let $L$ be a Legendrian knot, $r < 0$ be a rational number, and let $[a_1 + 1, a_2, \ldots, a_n]$ be its negative continued fraction decomposition.
+\begin{const} Let $L$ be a Legendrian knot, $r < 0$ be a rational number, and let $[a_1 + 1, a_2, \ldots, a_n]$ be its negative continued fraction decomposition.
 We define $L_1 \cup \cdots \cup L_n$ as follows: $L_1$ is a Legendrian push-off of $L$, stabilised $|a_1 + 2|$ times, and $L_i$ is a Legendrian pushoff of $L_{i-1}$, stabilised $|a_i + 2|$ times, for $i = 2, \ldots, n$.
 We perform contact $(-1)$-surgery on each $L_i$.
-This is equivalent to an contact $r$-surgery on $L$.
+This is equivalent to a contact $r$-surgery on $L$.
 The choice of stabilisation is important, but we distinguish two natural choices: choosing all negative stabilisations gives $\xi^-_r$, whereas choosing all positive stabilisations gives $\xi^+_r$ on $M_{tb(L)+r}(L)$.
 These choices are equivalent to choices of signs on basic slice layers involved in the surgery.

 If $r = p/q > 0$, let $n$ be a positive integer such that $1/n \leq r< 1/(n-1)$.
 We take $n$ push-offs of $L$, and do contact $(+1)$-surgery on them, and do contact $r'$-surgery on $L$, where $r' = p/(q-np) < 0$.
-Again, we have a choice of stabilisations for the contact $r'$-surgery, and we label the two distinguished choices as above.
+Again, we have a choice of stabilisations for the contact $r'$-surgery, and we label the two distinguished choices as above. \end{const}